-- The Top 30 are worth about $5 trillion dollars!
+- History’s richest people of all time are worth about $5 trillion dollars!
 This amount is more than the size of Japan’s economy.

 - 14 out of the 30 are Americans